How to Enable Quick Accent in Microsoft PowerToys

 Summary

-Quick Accent is a powerful Windows productivity tool for anyone who types in multiple languages or needs special characters.
-By enabling it in the PowerToys settings, you can add accents to letters by holding down a key and selecting the symbol you need.
-Whether you are a casual user or a professional, this tool saves time and simplifies your workflow.
+Quick Accent is a great tool in Microsoft PowerToys for anyone who types in multiple languages or needs special characters often.
+It lets you add accents by holding a key and choosing from a menu, saving you time and making typing easier.

 Does Quick Accent support all languages?